brucou/react-state-driven/README.md

 events to the machine as input.
 That is fine as long as the machine never has to perform an effect (this is one of the machine's contract).
 In our example, you will notice that we are doing `e.persist()`, so our example does not qualify for such a simplification of `preprocessor`.
-Furthermore, for documentation and design purpose, it makes sense to use any input nomenclature which links to the domain rather than the user interface.
+Furthermore, for documentation and design purposes, it makes sense to use any input nomenclature which links to the domain rather than the user interface.
 As we have seen, what is a click on a button is a search intent to the machine, and results in a search command to the command executor.